Missouri Court Records

 MissouriCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MissouriCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Following a marriage termination in Missouri, either through a divorce or dissolution, certain matters ensues.
-If the union produced children, the court will address child custody and child support issues.
+Certain matters typically ensue following a marriage termination in Missouri, either through a divorce or dissolution.
+If the union produced children, the court may address child custody and child support issues.
 Child custody determines who the child (or children) will live with or how the parents will share the child’s residence time after the marriage ends.
-The parent with whom the child lives is called the custodial parent, while the other parent is called the non-custodial parent.
+The parent with whom the child lives is called the custodial parent, while the other is called the non-custodial parent.

-The laws on domestic matters in Missouri states that every parent has a duty to a child, and as such, should be involved in securing the well-being of the child, even if both parents are no longer together.
-To ensure this, divorce and dissolution laws in Missouri require that the matter of how a child/children are to be cared for is addressed before the marriage ends.
-Both parents have to contribute to meet the financial needs of the child/children.
+The laws on domestic matters in Missouri state that every parent has a duty to a child, and as such, should be involved in securing the child's well-being, even if both parents are no longer together.
+To ensure this, divorce and dissolution laws in Missouri generally require that the matter of how a child/children should be cared for is addressed before the marriage ends.
+Both parents are typically required to contribute to meet the financial needs of the child/children.
 This is referred to as child support, a monthly provision of financial resources to care for the children after the termination of a marriage.

-The Family Support Division (FSD) is a section of the Missouri Department of Social Services responsible for managing a number of services related to domestic matters in the state.
-Some of these services include helping with health care, child care, food stamps, blind assistance, and child support.
-The FSD is also responsible for enforcing the payment of child support, and it can accomplish this duty through a variety of means.
-The FSD can withhold monetary awards to the defaulting parent in the form of lottery winnings and tax refunds.
-The FSD can also contact the employer of the defaulting parent and instruct them to withhold part of the defaulting parent’s earnings or to ask the employer to place the parent’s child on a healthcare insurance plan.
-Finally, the FSD can contact the court and have the court place the defaulting parent in contempt of court for violating the child support order.
+The Family Support Division (FSD) is a section of the Missouri Department of Social Services responsible for managing several services related to domestic matters in the state.
+These services usually include helping with health care, child care, food stamps, blind assistance, and child support.
+The FSD is also responsible for enforcing child support payment, and it typically accomplishes this duty through various means.
+The FSD may withhold monetary awards to the defaulting parent in the form of lottery winnings and tax refunds.
+The FSD may also contact the employer of the defaulting parent and instruct them to withhold part of the defaulting parent’s earnings or to ask the employer to place the parent’s child on a healthcare insurance plan.
+Finally, the FSD may contact the court and have the court place the defaulting parent in contempt of court for violating the child support order.

 What is Missouri Child Support?

 Under Title XXX of the Missouri Statutes, Missouri child support refers to all monetary payments from the non-custodial parent to the custodial parent to help cover the expenses of supporting and maintaining the child/children’s welfare after the marriage ends.
-This monetary payment is to ensure the financial well-being of the child until the child becomes independent or is emancipated.
+This monetary payment generally ensures the child's financial well-being until the child becomes independent or is emancipated.

 What Does Child Support Cover in Missouri?

-The purpose of child support is to ease the financial burden on the parent with which the child/children live while also ensuring that the child/children conceived during the marriage enjoy a similar financial situation to that which would exist if the marriage had not been ended.
-Child support covers the cost for all the basic needs of the child/children, including but not limited to feeding, clothing, and housing.
+The purpose of child support is to ease the financial burden on the parent with whom the child/children live while also ensuring that the child/children conceived during the marriage enjoy a similar financial situation to that which may exist if the marriage had not been ended.
+Child support covers the cost of all the basic needs of the child/children, including but not limited to feeding, clothing, and housing.
 It also covers the cost of healthcare, educational expenses, travel expenses (if the parents live a considerable distance from each other), extracurricular activities, and other essential financial needs of a child.

 What is the Average Child Support Payment in Missouri?

-A parent can choose to pay more than the court order amount for child support, but the payment must not be less than.
-The court can also adjust the amount payable as child support if there exists a justifiable reason for such an adjustment to be made.
+A parent may pay more than the court order amount for child support, but the payment should not be less than.
+The court may also adjust the amount payable as child support if there exists a justifiable reason for such an adjustment to be made.

 How Do I Apply for Child Support in Missouri?

-Missouri Department of Social Services, family support division is saddled with overseeing child support applications, establishing child support orders, enforcing compliances, and reviewing child support modifications.
-Custodial and non-custodial parents, guardians with legal custody, adults from 18–21 are eligible to receive the child support payments.
+Missouri Department of Social Services, family support division is saddled with overseeing child support applications, establishing child support orders, enforcing compliance, and reviewing child support modifications.
+Custodial and non-custodial parents, guardians with legal custody, and adults from 18–21 are eligible to receive the child support payments.
 To apply for child support services, complete the Application for Child Support Services Form or get an application from the closest child support office.
-Print the application and mail the completed forms to the;
+Print the application and mail the completed forms to the:

 Family Support Division